-This document outlines the UAS RID architecture.
+This document outlines the DRIP architecture in the context of the UAS RID architecture.
 This includes presenting the gaps between the CAAs' Concepts of Operations and [F3411-19] as it relates to the use of Internet technologies and UA direct RF communications.
 Issues include, but are not limited to:

-- \ Design of trustworthy remote ID and trust in RID messages (Section 4) - \ Mechanisms to leverage Domain Name System (including DNS: [RFC1034]), Extensible Provisioning Protocol (EPP [RFC5731]) and Registration Data Access Protocol (RDAP) ([RFC7482]) for publishing public and private information (see Section 5.1 and Section 5.2). - \ Harvesting broadcast RID messages for UTM inclusion (Section 6). - \ Privacy in RID messages (PII protection) (Section 9).
+\ Design of trustworthy remote ID and trust in RID messages (Section 4)

+- \ Mechanisms to leverage Domain Name System (DNS: [RFC1034]), Extensible Provisioning Protocol (EPP [RFC5731]) and Registration Data Access Protocol (RDAP) ([RFC7482]) for publishing public and private information (see Section 5.1 and Section 5.2). - \ Harvesting broadcast RID messages for UTM inclusion (Section 7). - \ Privacy in RID messages (PII protection) (Section 11).